Leaf-Agriculture/docs/docs/operations_endpoints.md

 You can also pass some parameters used exclusively for paging through results.
 They are:

-- `page`, an integer specifying the page being fetched
+- `page`, an integer specifying the page being fetched (default is 0)
-- `size`, an integer specifying the size of the page
+- `size`, an integer specifying the size of the page (max is 100)

 :::info the default value for page size is 20
 If the parameters page and size are not set, the endpoint will return 20 results.